12 Apr 2022

 Fill in the blanks.

-(a) Festival of Light is the festival which fills our hearts with delight.
+(a) Festival of Light is the festival that fills our hearts with delight.

 (b) The joy of giving is referred to as a festival of sacrifice.